kapenike/ddImages/README.md

 - [ ] Convert UID system to random UID rather than incremental, this is to prevent (future) exports and imports alongside an OBS export from creating disconnects with overlays sources
 	-	Setup should mention that using documents to house this application is a good idea ... for the same reason mentioned above
 - [ ] Allow creation of more data sets like teams `data.sets.teams`
-- [ ] Create ability to delete teams and assets
+- [ ] Create ability to delete teams and assets along with a notification system
 - [ ] Create bracket system
 	- Import bracket details into `data` property during import of tournament data
 	- Allow creation of a bracket and seeding it with data from teams